There are 15 different areas in Glasgow included in GoWell – one of which is Scotstoun.

 Findings so far

-A small selection of findings from these three surveys with Scotstoun residents are shown below:
+A small selection of findings from these surveys with Scotstoun residents are shown below:

-- In 2011, 60% of participants were very or fairly satisfied with their neighbourhood as a place to live.
-This had declined from 72% in 2006.
+- In 2015, 86% of participants were very or fairly satisfied with their neighbourhood as a place to live.
+This has increased from 72% in 2006.

-- In terms of empowerment, 30% of participants in 2011 felt that on their own, or with others, they could influence decisions affecting their local area.
-This increased from 24% in 2006.
+- In terms of empowerment, 63% of participants in 2015 felt that on their own, or with others, they could influence decisions affecting their local area.
+This was a large increase from 25% in 2006.